-It’s no surprise there’s an uptick in consolidation among large, PE backed and public brokers.
+Unsurprisingly, there’s an uptick in consolidation among large, PE-backed, and public brokers.
 It could be just the tip of the iceberg.

 Consolidation in the insurance industry is nothing new and has been a growing trend in the past several years.
-With the growing pace of specialty distributor acquisitions, it’s no surprise there is an uptick in consolidation among the larger private equity backed and public brokers and at this stage, it could be just the tip of the iceberg.
+With the growing pace of specialty distributor acquisitions, it’s no surprise there has been a consolidation increase in the insurance industry among the larger private equity-backed and public brokers.
+At this stage, it could be just the tip of the iceberg.

-A number of large retail brokers have recently partnered with wholesalers and managing general agents (MGAs) to capture more premium dollars, move upstream, and expand cross selling opportunities.
-In June 2020, JenCap Holdings LLC, a wholesaler and MGA, joined forces with EPIC Insurance Brokers & Consultants, a retail broker, to form a holding company, Galway Insurance Holdings.
-Both JenCap and EPIC were private equity backed prior to the combination and were recapitalized by The Carlyle Group, Harvest Partners, LP and Oak Hill Capital.
-To name a few more, Specialty Program Group was launched by Hub International Limited in 2015; CRC Group, AmRisc, and McGriff are owned by Truist Insurance Holdings, Inc.; U.S. Risk Insurance Group, LLC, acquired USI Insurance Services in July 2019; Arthur J. Gallagher & Co. maintains Risk Placement Services Inc. as its specialty arm; and the list goes on.
+Several large retail brokers have recently partnered with wholesalers and managing general agents (MGAs) to capture more premium dollars, move upstream, and expand cross-selling opportunities.
+In June 2020, JenCap Holdings LLC, a wholesaler, and MGA joined forces with EPIC Insurance Brokers & Consultants, a retail broker, to form a holding company, Galway Insurance Holdings.
+JenCap and EPIC were private equity backed before the combination and recapitalized by The Carlyle Group, Harvest Partners, LP, and Oak Hill Capital.
+To name a few more, Specialty Program Group was launched by Hub International Limited in 2015; Truist Insurance Holdings, Inc. owns CRC Group, AmRisc, and McGriff; U.S. Risk Insurance Group, LLC, acquired USI Insurance Services in July 2019; Arthur J. Gallagher & Co. maintains Risk Placement Services Inc. as its specialty arm; and the list goes on.

 In the last year alone, the largest specialty broker, Amwins, Inc., announced a definitive agreement to acquire Worldwide Facilities, LLC, the number six largest specialty broker with approximately $2.1 billion in premium.
-The number three largest specialty broker, Ryan Specialty Group LLC, acquired the number five largest broker, All Risks Ltd. at $2.6 billion in premium, before announcing its plan for an initial public offering (IPO).
-The following chart summarizes the consolidation in written premium among the largest specialty brokers after these announced transactions become effective.
+The number three largest specialty broker, Ryan Specialty Group LLC, acquired the number five largest broker, All Risks Ltd., at $2.6 billion in premium before announcing its initial public offering (IPO) plan.
+The following chart summarizes the consolidation in written premiums among the largest specialty brokers after these announced transactions become effective.

-A number of factors contribute to the consolidation of specialty distributors including improved market access, economies of scale, investment in technology and infrastructure, and a growing trend of retailers reducing their list of approved wholesalers.
-Further, as the consolidation of traditional retail brokers continues, it becomes increasingly difficult to get your name on the approved list as a small to medium sized wholesaler or MGA.
+Several factors contribute to the consolidation of specialty distributors, including improved market access, economies of scale, investment in technology and infrastructure, and a growing trend of retailers reducing their list of approved wholesalers.
+Further, as traditional retail brokers consolidate, getting your name on the approved list becomes increasingly difficult as a small to a medium-sized wholesaler or MGA.
 Most retailers and specialty distributors under common ownership maintain a proverbial ‘wall’ between the two operations with separate branding to maintain their independence in the market.
-However, there is a preference and profit motive to refer clients between both houses which can further squeeze out the smaller wholesalers.
+However, there is a preference and profit motive to refer clients between both houses, which can further squeeze out the smaller wholesalers.

-The appetite for specialty distributors is expected to increase but as the number of merger & acquisition targets become harder to come by, even more consolidation among the largest wholesalers and MGAs will continue.
+The appetite for specialty distributors is expected to increase.
+Still, as the number of merger & acquisition targets decreases, more consolidation among the largest wholesalers and MGAs will continue.

 Sources: Business Insurance, Insurance Journal, and MarshBerry estimates

-MarshBerry continues to be the #1 sell side advisor in the industry (as ranked by S&P Global).
+MarshBerry continues to be the #1 sell-side advisor in the industry (as ranked by S&P Global).
 If you’re considering selling your firm, we are the best choice to help you through the complicated process.
-If you don’t hire MarshBerry, hire a reputable advisor that can help you navigate one of the most important business decisions you will ever make.
+If you don’t hire MarshBerry, hire a reputable advisor to help you navigate one of the most important business decisions you will ever make.
 You will be much better off having an advisor in your corner that knows the industry than trying to do this on your own.